 Mini Tramping Hut made by Kemi Niko and Co from recycled and repurposed materials

-Green hut with chimney
+Rimu hut with green roof and chimney

 Material specs: Mini Huts are made using reclaimed 2x4 offcuts (pine or rimu) and flattened tin cans salvaged from a local cafe using our innovative processing technique.
 They fit within a 10x10x10cm space in a range of sizes, with the smallest about 5x7x8cm.
 They are wrapped in brown paper for transit and each comes with a unique mini map and info card.

 Mini Huts by Aotearoa artist duo, Kemi & Niko, are collectable fine craft objects made with the integrity and spirit of the backcountry; from salvaged materials to handcrafted construction.

 Much more than miniatures of real New Zealand tramping huts, they are made to last generations and sit pride of place in your home as beloved reminders of your time in the bush.